garbados/jepsen-couchdb/readme.md

 Inconsistency is most problematic when updating documents: you write a doc, succeed, go to update it, and find the cluster telling you it doesn't exist.
 A simple solution is, well, don't update your docs.
 Write new ones instead.

-[Sam Bisbee][sbisbee] related this design philosophy to me through the lense of the accountant's ledger: when new financial transactions occur, you don't go back and change old lines, you just write new ones.
+[Sam Bisbee][sbisbee] related this design philosophy to me through the lens of the accountant's ledger: when new financial transactions occur, you don't go back and change old lines, you just write new ones.
 Totals are then calculated dynamically, by summing rows.

 This view makes considerable use of CouchDB's secondary indexes to slice and dice data into what you need.
 In essence, keep your docs merely as data.
 Use MapReduce to derive meaning from them.